-- 1. The mainboard has a stack of two PS/2 mini-DIN ports.
-The upper port can be used by a PS/2 mouse or pointing device.
-The lower port can be used by a PS/2 keyboard. - 2.
-Use the USB ports to connect to USB devices. - LPT1 is a parallel port that can be used by printers or other parallel communications devices.
-The system identifies the parallel port as LPT1. - COM1 and COM2 are serial ports that can be used by serial devices such as mice or fax/modems.
+- 1. The upper PS/2 port can be used by a PS/2 pointing device.
+The lower PS/2 port can be used by a PS/2 keyboard. - 2.
+Use the USB ports to connect to USB devices. - 3.
+LPT1 is a parallel port that can be used by printers or other parallel communications devices. - COM ports are serial ports used by serial devices such as mice or fax/modems.
 COM1 is identified by the system as COM1/3.
 COM2 is identified by the system as COM2/4. - 5.
-You can use the game port to connect a joystick or a MIDI device to your system. - 6.
+Use the game port to connect a joystick or a MIDI device. - 6.
 Three audio ports are provided.
 The left side jack is for a stereo line-out signal.
 The middle jack is for a stereo line-in signal.
 The right side jack is for a microphone.